MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

  - Semi-Annual Channel (Targeted): September 2018
  - Semi-Annual Channel: January 2019

+The dates of Office 365 ProPlus also apply if you allow your users to install Office 365 ProPlus for themselves from the Office 365 portal.
+The default update channel for those installs is Semi-Annual Channel.

 ## Additional information about deploying OneNote

-If your users are currently using OneNote 2016, OneNote for Windows 10 won't replace OneNote 2016 on their computers.
+**Checking if OneNote 2016 is being used** If your users are currently using OneNote 2016, OneNote for Windows 10 won't replace OneNote 2016 on their computers.
 How do we know if the user has used OneNote 2016?
 We look at the following things to determine that:

 - Is the "first run" key for OneNote 2016 enabled in the registry for the current user?
 - Does any user on the computer have a “OneNote Notebooks” folder in the root of their Documents folder?
 - Has OneNote 2016 sent a message to the Office Updater identifying that it’s been used on that computer? *(Requires Office 365 ProPlus with the June 2018 update.)*

 If any of these are true, OneNote 2016 will be identified as “in use” and we won't update that computer to OneNote for Windows 10.
 We'll always err on the side of caution, so we won’t take any action if there’s any reason for us to suspect that OneNote 2016 has been used before on that computer.

+**Office 365 Business** These changes also apply to Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.

 ## Related topics